muhammedctgr/super-task-timer/README.md

 * Users can log in.
 * Create task and set timer for the task.
 * Log the time used on the task.
-* Check stats about the tasks created, time used on a particular, when(date) tasks are created.
+* Check stats about tasks created, time used on a particular task, when(date) tasks are created.
 * Delete tasks.
-*

 ## Getting Started

 First, run the development server: